dan-weaver/alext/src/pages/issues/equality.md

 ## Continuing our fight to ensure equal justice for all

 Alex knows that no value is more sacred in our country than equality.
-Alex has always been and always will be a firm advocate for and ally to Houston's LGBTQ community, and for the rights of all individuals nationwide.
+Alex has always been and always will be a firm advocate for and ally to Houston's LGBTQ community and for the rights of all individuals nationwide.
 We've made important progress in recent years, most notably with the landmark Obergefell v.
 Hodges U.S. Supreme Court decision ensuring marriage equality for all.
 We must be vigilant in protecting this progress while continuing our fight to ensure